christopher-l-ahmed/R-GIS/README.md

 library(sf)
 library(sp)
 library(raster)
-library(gglplot2)
+library(ggplot2)
 ```

 #### Step 5
-Next, add the Chicago Community Area shapefile we downloaded earlier into your Rstudio folder.
+Next, add the zipped Chicago Community Area shapefile we downloaded earlier into your Rstudio folder.
 Click upload, and select the downloaded shapefie.
+The contents of the zipped folder will now apear in your Rstudio folder location and will show up as four seperate files.

 ![](SUHI_session1_upload.png)

 #### Step 6
-Use the code below to read-in the shapefile and to review the shapefile's meta data.
+Use the code below to read-in the shapefile.
+Note: if the code below does not work, it is probably becuase the name of your shapefile is different than mine.
+Make sure to type the name of your shapefile.
+After you load in the data you can review the shapefile's meta data to see what ```projection``` our shapefile is in using the second line of code below.
+We will talk more about ```projections``` in a later session.

 ```
 Chicago_CCA <- st_read("/cloud/project/geo_export_8234332b-d045-40c0-9022-795cc89c5f1e.shp")

 st_crs(Chicago_CCA)
 ```

 #### Step 7
-Finally, visualize the map using the following code and export it as a ```.png``` file.
-You should have create a map that looks like the image below.
+Finally, let's create a map of the Chicago Community Areas using the code below.
+The last line of code saves our map as a ```.png``` in our Rstudio folder.
+You can play around with the ggplot code and change the ```size``` of the borders from 0.2 to say 2, and the colors.
+As you play around with this code and try to make sense of it you will begin to appreciate how you can customize your map using R code.
+The result of this code is the map image below.
 ```
 plot(Chicago_CCA)